Asian stocks mixed after US job gain paves way for rate hike | Business

 "Now it seems they will be debating whether they need to be even more aggressive," Edward Moya of Oanda said in a report.

-Markets also have been rattled by Russia's war on Ukraine, which has caused prices of oil, wheat and other commodities to spike and by uncertainty about the impact of Chinese anti-virus curbs that have disrupted manufacturing and shipping.
+Markets also have been rattled by Russia's war on Ukraine, which caused a spike in prices of oil, wheat and other commodities, and by uncertainty about Chinese anti-virus curbs that have disrupted manufacturing and shipping.

-China's exports in July surged 18 per cent compared with a year earlier while imports rose just 2.3 per cent, reflecting weak global demand, customs data showed Sunday.
-The country's global trade surplus swelled to a record USD 101 billion.
+Last week's strong US employment data gave ammunition to Fed officials who say the economy can tolerate higher borrowing costs to cool inflation.

 Wall Street is coming off the best month for stocks since late 2020, a rally driven mostly by what had been falling bond yields.
 Traders hoped the economy was slowing enough for the Fed to ease off.